Selective Timeline of Medical Ethics and Clinical Research

-Morally repugnant research was conducted by German scientists on concentration camps prisoners including men, women and children and Japanese scientists on Chinese prisoners of war.
+Morally repugnant research was conducted by German scientists on concentration camps prisoners including men, women, and children.
+Japanese scientists conducted experiments on Chinese prisoners of war.
 Ellie Wiesel later argued that the Nazi killers knew how to differentiate between good and evil.
 But their sense of reality was impaired.

-Secret research on radiation effects on human beings.
-Individuals were not informed that they were participating in research studies.
+Secret research on radiation effects on human beings was conducted on individuals who were not informed that they were participating in research studies.
 The experiments were conducted on cancer patients, pregnant women, and military personnel and sponsored by the US Government.

 The Nuremberg Code for research on human subjects was formulated and adopted.
-The Nuremberg Code was used in the Nuremberg Trials to convict Nazi scientists of war crimes.6
+The Nuremberg Code was used in the Nuremberg Trials to convict Nazi scientists of war crimes.

 1950s to mid-1960s

-Injection of cancer cells (HeLa cells) into the skin of patients and prisoner without informed consent to determine if the cancer cells were rejected or grew.
+Cancer cells (HeLa cells) were injected into the skin of patients and prisoner without informed consent to determine if the cancer cells were rejected or grew.

 Researchers conducted hepatitis experiments on mentally disabled children at The Willowbrook State School.
 Children were deliberately infected with hepatitis and natural progression was observed.
 The experiments were approved by the New York Department of Health.

 Beecher published a New.
-England Journal of Medicine article exposing 22 unethical studies including the Tuskegee syphilis study and the Willowbrook hepatitis study.8 1972
+England Journal of Medicine article exposing 22 unethical studies including the Tuskegee syphilis study and the Willowbrook hepatitis study.

 The national media and Congress focused on unethical research practices with human subjects, including the Tuskegee study.